stevembugua/coding-challenge/README.md

     It then assigns a grade according to the range at which it lies.
     The html file is basically used as a skeleton and contais an <input> and a button.
     The CSS is basically used to apply some styling to the page

+    To run the program just open it in your default browser by -right click on the index.html file
+        -A dropdown will appear and select the option open with default browser

     AUTHOR:Steve mbugua
     LICENCE:"ISC"